What to Do if You Have Fire or Smoke Damage:

 - Refrigerator: After electricity has been turned off, clean out your freezer and refrigerator.
 Keep the doors open or place charcoal inside.

 - Clothing: Use a professional dry cleaner to properly clean soiled clothing.

-- Prevent Damage: Clean chrome or formica in the kitchen and bathroom to prevent permanent damage or tarnishing.
-Wipe off residue from porcelain and bath fixtures to prevent further damage or etching.
+- Prevent Damage: Clean chrome or Formica in the kitchen and bathroom to prevent permanent damage or tarnishing.
+Wipe off the residue from porcelain and bath fixtures to prevent further damage or etching.

 - Heating and Cooling System: change the air filter on your furnace if it uses forced hot air.
 Tape cheesecloth over intake and outlet air registers to capture any loose soot in the air.

 - Odor: Air out the house if the temperature is over 60 degrees.

 - Call right away for professional help.
 Soot and smoke damage continue to cause corrosion.